Our seven top-tips to lose weigh without counting calories:

 For example, our chocolate mug cake has seven ingredients and takes 15 minutes to make!

 Second Nature uses science to help you make healthy choices, ensuring they stick in the long run.
 Join the 150,000 people on a Second Nature journey today by taking our quiz.
 We use your quiz answers to tailor our advice and support on the programme, to ensure you lose weight and keep it off.

 3) Prioritise a restful bedtime routine

-You might notice that, if you’ve had a night of poor sleep, you’ll have stronger food cravings and less willpower to resist unhealthy snacks.
-Is this just an illusion or is there a scientific explanation?
+You might notice that if you’ve had a night of poor sleep, you’ll have more powerful food cravings and less willpower to resist unhealthy snacks.
+Is this just an illusion, or is there a scientific explanation?